Fund Unpaid Internships

 While we would like to fund everyone, we have limited funds, so awards will be made through a competitive process.
 You should make sure you have an alternative plan in the event that you don’t receive funding.

-All communications will be done through Handshake so pay attention to Handshake emails and notifications.
+All communications will be done through your Middlebury email and via emails from Handshake.
+Pay attention to Outlook and Handshake emails and make sure your Handshake notifications are turned on.
 You may need to look in the Spam, Junk, or Clutter folders to find them!

-The funding process will be especially competitive for Summer 2022 due to the anticipated increased number of students taking part in internships this summer.
+The funding process is competitive.
 It is important that you start your application early (don’t wait until the last minute) and put extra effort into writing a compelling essay that clearly demonstrates why this internship is a perfect fit for you.
-You should also tell the Commitee what you hope to learn, how the experience will give you the opportunity to gain experience and skills, and how it relates to planning for your future.
+You should also tell the Committee what you hope to learn, how the experience will give you the opportunity to gain experience and skills, and how it relates to planning for your future.
 All applicants must have their resume reviewed and approved by a Peer Career Advisor (PCA) during Quick Questions before they apply.
-Students must visit a PCA for resume review before April 1; some resumes take several visits to be approved.
+Students must visit a PCA for resume review before April 5; some resumes take several visits to be approved.
 We suggest you have your resume approved early in the Spring semester as one of your first steps.
 Resumes approved last year are still valid.

 Remote, hybrid, and in-person internships are all eligible for funding.
 CCI will no longer be funding self-directed projects.
 Contact the Innovation Hub for funding of self-directed projects.

-Coronavirus update: The world-wide situation is fluid and requirements may change due to the on-going pandemic and new variants.
+Coronavirus update: The world-wide situation is fluid and requirements may change due to new variants.
 CCI will follow all policies outlined by Middlebury College which is responding to an ever-changing situation.
 Internship funding may need to be rescinded if situations worsen.